 That process was not simple.
-Our deliberations were complex and comprehensive - to date there have been three meetings, numerous conversations, and 244 emails (and counting)!
+Deliberations were complex and comprehensive.
+Initially there were three meetings, numerous conversations, and 244 emails.
 All efforts were dedicated to the task of constructing a structure similar in form to the earlier Conference that would provide fun, fair, varied, enticing, and challenging racing among the entire range of boat classes in a diverse number of venues across a reasonable range of the lake, all without requiring registration or fees, where “your participation is your registration.”

-Here are the major conclusions to date of the core group:
+Here are the major conclusions of the core group:

 • The Cannon Series will be based solely on Overall scoring.

-• The Champlain Series will be based solely on Class scoring (the LCYC forum had included ‘overall’ as well – the redundancy was not caught until after that session).
+• The Champlain Series will be based solely on Class scoring.

 • There will not be any two-day events in the list of Series races with the exception of the overnighters and the Omnium.
-Two-day races killed the Conference; we want the new Series to live - vibrantly and for a long time.
+Two-day races killed the Conference.

 • The Cannon Series would be club-based, with each club providing a one day-race.
-We considered an invitational sail-off race in Burlington Bay between club champions sent by each club.
-We considered designating races for the Cannon Series without regard to what club or group hosted the race.
-We considered selecting races based on their geographic location – near-south, central, and near-north.
+Also considered were: An invitational sail-off race in Burlington Bay between club champions sent by each club; Designating races for the Cannon Series without regard to what club or group hosted the race; Selecting races based on their geographic location – near-south, central, and near-north.
 Either of the last two would allow selecting the Mayor’s Cup and the Omnium.
-Two key facts led the core group to declare for the club-based option:
+Two key facts led the core group to declare for the club-based option and no sail-off.

 This decision resulted in replacing Ladies Cup with Odziozo as LCYC’s day-race for the Cannon Series, as was originally declared by LCYC in 1982 in the old Conference.
-We moved Ladies Cup to the Champlain Series.
+Ladies Cup was moved to the Champlain Series and Omnium out of Cannon Series and into Champlain Series.

-This decision gives full support to our newest club, Royal Savage YC, by moving their regatta up to the Cannon Series from the Champlain Series.
-With the enthusiastic support of Point Bay Marina, RSYC wants to become a player in the new Series.
-Their membership named their race “The Diamond Island Regatta.”
-It will likely be a two-race event.
-Both LCYC and MBBC are going to provide support, training, and race management help to RSYC’s effort to make this event an exciting addition to lake-wide racing and to the Cannon and Champlain Series.
+This decision gave full support to Royal Savage YC by moving their regatta up to the Cannon Series from the Champlain Series.
+With the enthusiastic support of Point Bay Marina, RSYC wanted to become a player in the new Series.
+They named their race “The Diamond Island Regatta.”
+Both LCYC and MBBC agreed to provide support, training, and race management help to RSYC to make this event an exciting addition to lake-wide racing and to the Cannon and Champlain Series.

 • The format of the Cannon Series is the best five out of six named races; if all are six are raced the best five finishes will be counted.

-We considered several day-race / overnight race and throw-out formats.
-The potential LCYC contenders we talked with all said they would likely sail all races regardless of the number of throw-outs, but they each also cited the threat of ‘a wedding’ intruding on their race schedule.
-And since ‘the wedding’ does not discriminate between day races and overnight races, we designed a format that allows a throw-out but also will always include one required overnight.
-Flexible format, minimum bureaucracy.
-Unless there are two weddings, on different weekends.
+Several day-race, overnight race, and throw-out formats were considered.
+Potential LCYC contenders all said they would likely sail all Cannon races regardless of the number of throw-outs, but they each also cited the threat of ‘a wedding’ intruding on their race schedule.
+And since ‘the wedding’ does not discriminate between day races and overnight races, a format was designated that allows a throw-out but also will always include one required overnight.
+Flexible format, simple solution – unless there are two weddings on different weekends.

 The Series scoring gives more points the more boats that are beaten.
 This helps to keep large fleet and small fleet results in perspective.

-Many of the boats contending in the Champlain Series will not be able to compete in every race in all the venues in all parts of the Series lake, and yet they can still have the fun of seeing how they are doing in comparison with all the other boats facing those same limitations.
-However, the more that a boat participates in races at other clubs the higher will be its cumulative season score - we hope this rationale will promote participation in general and that it will also encourage and engender more inter-club racing at all levels of competition.
+Many of the boats contending in the Champlain Series will not be able to compete in every race in all the venues in all parts of the lake, and yet they can still have the fun of seeing how they are doing in comparison with all the other boats facing those same limitations.
+However, the more a boat participates in races at other clubs the higher will be its cumulative season score – it is hoped this rationale will promote participation in general and that it will also encourage and engender more inter-club racing at all levels of competition.

 The Series results will be posted on the Series website after every named race, so racers can check their progressive standings in almost real time as the season progresses.
-We will encourage the clubs to post the Series results on their own websites, to provide a link to the Series website, or both.
+Clubs will be encouraged to post the Series results on their own websites, to provide a link to the Series website, or both.

 • Series awards will be presented as part of the end-of-season awards event of one of the four sponsoring clubs, beginning with LCYC for 2013.

-We of the core group are individually and collectively excited about the prospects for the success of this new structure in fomenting increased inter-club racing and the cooperation and comaraderie that goes with it.
-We hope you agree.
-If so, we would welcome your help in promoting the Series as well as your active and enthusiastic participation in it.
+The LCYC group and the core group were individually and collectively excited about the prospects for the success of this new structure in fomenting increased inter-club racing and the cooperation and camaraderie that goes with it.

 [Camaraderie – “mutual trust and friendship among people who spend a lot of time together”]